Skip To Main Content

 Section A: Describe how reading assessment and instruction for all PreK-5th grade students in the school includes oral language, phonological awareness, phonics, fluency, vocabulary, and comprehension to aid in the comprehension of texts to meet grade‑level English/Language Arts standards.

 Creative Curriculum instruction (PreK) supports a comprehensive and engaging learning environment.
 By emphasizing experiential learning, critical thinking, collaboration, and holistic development, it equips scholars with the skills they need for academic success and sets the tone for future literacy learning.
+A key part of this foundation includes intentional instruction in phonemic awareness and phonics, which is embedded into daily activities to support early reading development.
+Through songs, stories, games, and guided practice, scholars begin to recognize and manipulate sounds in spoken language, as well as connect these sounds to letters and words.
 Our scholars participate in meaningful daily discussions that ignite conversations about different topics.
 This engagement allows educators to deepen their understanding, fostering exploration beyond the classroom.

-Heggerty instruction (PreK-2) provides a structured and effective approach to developing critical phonemic awareness skills, which are foundational for reading success.
-It focuses on sound manipulation and language development which makes it a valuable tool in early literacy instruction.
-Our scholars enjoy the hands-on approach with blending and tapping out sounds.
+Heggerty instruction (PreK–2) provides a structured and effective approach to developing critical phonemic awareness skills, which are foundational for reading success.
+It focuses on sound manipulation and language development, making it a valuable tool in early literacy instruction.
+Through daily, consistent routines, scholars build skills in rhyming, isolating beginning and ending sounds, segmenting, and blending phonemes—all of which contributes to stronger decoding and word recognition abilities.
+Our scholars enjoy the hands-on approach with blending and tapping out sounds, which not only supports auditory processing but also engages kinesthetic learners.
+This multisensory approach helps reinforce the connection between spoken and written language, laying the groundwork for confident, independent reading as they progress through their literacy journey.

-The CKLA Skills Strand (K-2) provides a structured and comprehensive framework for developing critical literacy skills in young learners.
-By focusing on phonemic awareness, phonics, vocabulary, fluency, and comprehension, it equips scholars with the tools they need for successful reading and lifelong learning.
-Small group differentiated instruction enables scholars to practice and enhance their literacy skills, creating a more solid foundation.
+The CKLA Skills Strand (K–2) curriculum provides a structured and comprehensive framework for developing critical literacy skills in young learners.
+By focusing on phonemic awareness, phonics, vocabulary, fluency, and comprehension, scholars are equipped with the tools they need for successful reading and lifelong learning.
+The sequential nature of the curriculum ensures that foundational skills are introduced, practiced, and reinforced systematically, allowing students to build confidence as they progress.
+Explicit instruction in sound-letter correspondence and word recognition supports strong decoding skills, while repeated exposure to high-frequency words and engaging texts promotes automaticity and fluency.
+Small group differentiated instruction enables scholars to practice and enhance their literacy skills at their own pace, creating a more solid foundation.
+This targeted support allows educators to meet individual needs, address skill gaps promptly, and challenge students appropriately—ensuring all scholars are set up for long-term academic success.

-The EL Module lessons (K-5) support a comprehensive approach to literacy and learning, equipping scholars with the skills they need to succeed academically and in life.
+The CKLA Knowledge Lessons (K–5) curriculum supports a comprehensive approach to literacy and learning, equipping scholars with the skills they need to succeed academically and in life.
 By fostering engagement, collaboration, and critical thinking, these lessons help cultivate a love for learning and a deeper understanding of complex texts.
-Scholars enjoy being able to identify themselves in the complex texts which deepens their understanding of relatable reading.
+The rich, content-based approach integrates science, history, literature, and the arts, enabling scholars to build background knowledge and vocabulary that are essential for strong reading comprehension.
+As scholars are exposed to a wide variety of genres, cultures, and perspectives, they not only expand their worldviews but also learn to make connections between texts and their own lives.

 Section C: Document how the school uses universal screener data and diagnostic assessment data to determine targeted pathways of intervention (word recognition or language comprehension) for scholars in PreK-5th grade who have failed to demonstrate grade‑level reading proficiency.

 myIGDIs assist early childhood educators in monitoring and supporting literacy development.
 The KRA ensures kindergarten readiness for academic and social-emotional challenges.
-FastBridge provides comprehensive assessments for screening and progress monitoring, helping educators make informed decisions. i-Ready diagnostics guide instruction and track progress in reading, offering insights for tailored teaching strategies.
+FastBridge provides comprehensive assessments for screening (K-1) and progress monitoring (K-5), helping educators make informed decisions. i-Ready diagnostics (K-5) guide instruction and track progress in reading, offering insights for tailored teaching strategies.

 Section D: Describe the system in place to help parents in your school understand how they can support the student as a reader and writer at home.